tavicu/homebridge-samsung-tizen/README.md

 Update your **Node** to a newer version.

 ### TV is not showing the pair popup
-- First make sure that the `token` field from configuration file it's empty.
-The plugin will not try to pair with TV if the field is set.

 - Make sure your TV is compatible with the plugin.

 - On TV go to `Settings` - `General` - `External Device Manager` - `Device Connection Manager` - `Device List` and make sure you didn't select `Deny`.